samouraiworld/gnodaokit/gno/p/daocond/README.md

 # daocond: Stateless Condition Engine for DAO Governance

-`daocond` is a gnolang package that provides a powerful stateless condition engine for evaluating DAO proposal execution.
+`daocond` is a Gnolang package that provides a stateless condition engine for evaluating DAO proposal execution.
 It serves as the decision-making core of the daokit framework, determining whether proposals should be executed based on configurable governance rules.

-## Overview

-The `daocond` package implements a flexible condition system that allows DAOs to define complex governance rules without maintaining state.
-Conditions evaluate votes in real-time to determine if proposals meet the required criteria for execution.

 ## Core Interfaces